Use your own domain with Web Portals, Data Dashboards, and to send and receive emails.

 DNS changes can take up to 24 hours to propagate.
 Once the domain status is Verified, you can use the domain in your enabled agencies.

-Step 5 - Use Domain in Agencies
+Step 5 - Configure Domain in Web Portals

 DNS changes can take up to 24 hours to propagate.
 If you encounter any issues after following this guide, check the following: